leaf-ai/studio-go-runner/README.md

 ## Kubernetes Web UI and console

-In addition to the kops information for a cluster is hosted on S3, the kubectl information for accessing the cluster is stored within the ~/.kube directory.
+In addition to the eksctl information for a cluster is hosted on S3, the kubectl information for accessing the cluster is stored within the ~/.kube directory.
 The web UI can be deployed using the instruction at https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/#deploying-the-dashboard-ui, the following set of instructions include the deployment as it stood at k8s 1.9.
 Take the opportunity to also review the document at the above location.

 Kubectl service accounts can be created at will and given access to cluster resources.
 To create, authorize and then authenticate a service account the following steps can be used: